Department of Classical Studies

 The John Oddy Memorial Award

 The Department of Classical Studies, in conjunction with the Center for the Humanities, awards this prize, on the recommendation of the faculty of the Department of Classical Studies, to a select number of junior or senior women who have distinguished themselves in a course in classical history or classical civilization.
 Applicants need not be in the College of Arts & Sciences.
 Financial need may be taken into account in making the selection.
-The award is presented at the Humanities Foundation award ceremony held each April.
+The award is presented at the BU Center for the Humanities award ceremony held each April.

 The Meyer Reinhold Prize